Sebobo/Shel.Neos.Hyphens/README.md

 ## Advantages

 * Your editors gain control over word breaks.
-* Stores the hyphens in the database with their UTF8 representation which the browser interprets as `&shy;`.
+* Stores the special character in the database with their UTF8 representation which the browser interprets as `&shy;`.
-* You don't need other characters which you replace with hyphens in the Frontend.
+* You don't need other characters which you replace with correct characters in the Frontend.
 * Should work fine with Elasticsearch and other search engines.

 ### Planned features